From free museums and family-friendly restaurants to fun kids activities, there are plenty of things to do in London with kids.

 - Learn about the history of the river Thames at the Museum of London Docklands.

-- Sit in a reconstructed Victorian classroom at the Ragged School Museum.
+- Step into a reconstructed Victorian classroom at the Ragged School Museum.

 - See Tower Bridge open from the bank of the river Thames.